This article, Nurturing Hand: A Home Stewardship Approach to House Training, by Anita Richards.

 🖤🖤🖤

 Anyone who has raised a puppy or a kitten knows that the "cute" factor is balanced by the very real challenge of house-training.
-It is perhaps the most stressful part of the esrly days of pet ownership, and it is the area where most homeowners feel the greatest anxiety when leaving their property in someone else's hands.
+It is perhaps the most stressful part of the early days of pet ownership, and it is the area where most homeowners feel the greatest anxiety when leaving their property in someone else's hands.

 I take a very disciplined approach to house-training.
 It isn't about "scolding"; it is about consistency, timing, and vigilance.
 When I am caring for a young pet in the early stages of training, my routine revolves around their needs: